jdittrich/userNeedResearchBook/text/allURBook.md

 less interactive, more typical form of communication – like writing reports and making presentations.
-When you communicate your results in this way, keep in mind that reports and slides may easily end up as “dead documents”, as informations which are available but are not used.
+When you communicate your results in this way, keep in mind that reports and slides may easily end up as »dead documents« – informations which are available but are not used.

 To make this less likely to happen, find out what the interests of the document’s audience are and how you can communicate with them to get their attention.

 ## Who is your audience?

-Communicate in a way which is can be easily understood your audience.
+Consider the audience’s needs when communicating.
 If you want a programmer to understand you, you might highlight different aspects and use different words compared to presenting the results to your professor or boss.
 Think about what matters for those who should